-- 1. To confirm conformance with the Construction Documents, the CQA Engineer will monitor that: - a. prior to seaming, the seam area is clean and free of moisture, dust, dirt, debris of any kind, and foreign material; - b. seams are overlapped in accordance with the requirements of the Construction Documents; - c. if seam overlap grinding is required, the process is completed according to the Geosynthetics Manufacturer's instructions or the Construction Documents, whichever is the more stringent, prior to the seaming operation, and in a way that does not damage the geomembrane; - d. the grind depth is constructed in accordance with the requirements of the Construction Documents; - e. grinding marks do not appear excessively beyond the extrudate after it is placed; and - f. seams are aligned with the fewest possible number of wrinkles and fishmouths.
+- 1. To confirm conformance with this CQA Plan, the CQA Engineer will monitor that: - a. prior to seaming, the seam area is clean and free of moisture, dust, dirt, debris of any kind, and foreign material; - b. seams are properly overlapped; - if seam overlap grinding is required, the process is completed according to the Geosynthetics Manufacturer's instructions, prior to the seaming operation, and in a way that does not damage the geomembrane; - d. the grind depth is constructed in accordance with the requirements of the Geosynthetics Manufacturer's instructions; - e. grinding marks do not appear excessively beyond the extrudate after it is placed; and - f. seams are aligned with the fewest possible number of wrinkles and fishmouths.